Skip to main content

 Craig McGhee has been named chief ambulatory officer.
 Reporting to McGhee are Michael Mainwaring, vice president of community care, and Matthew Groninger, vice president of medical and surgical subspecialties.

-In his new position, McGhee will oversee the operations of all Akron Children’s medical and surgical subspecialty practices and rehabilitation on its two hospital campuses in downtown Akron and Boardman, its regional health centers and other specialty care clinics throughout its service area, as well as the Akron Children’s Hospital Pediatrics (ACHP) primary care network.
+In his new position, McGhee will oversee the operations of all Akron Children’s medical and surgical subspecialty practices and rehabilitation on its two hospital campuses in downtown Akron and Boardman, its regional health centers and other specialty care clinics throughout its service area, as well as the Akron Children’s Pediatrics (ACHP) primary care network.

 McGhee previously held the position of vice president for surgical subspecialties, where he oversaw the day-to-day operations of Akron Children’s surgical subspecialty practices, Rehabilitation Services, the Appointment Center, the Neurodevelopmental Science Center, the Heart Center, and regional sites.
 Prior to joining Akron Children’s in 2009, he practiced as a physical therapist and held leadership roles at Shriners Hospitals for Children in Tampa, Florida, and Erie, Pennsylvania.